Tim Paul

 A number of strategies emerged:

 Get involved: Don’t pretend this isn’t happening - get curious about AI tools.
 Try them out and share what you learn with others.
 Help develop new, inclusive design patterns for AI systems.
-Talk to AI experts and use the opportunity to advocate for UCD in return.
+Talk to AI experts and use the opportunity to share knowledge.

 Help establish standards: Advocate for the development and adoption of standards for the ethical and transparent use of AI technologies.
 Propose incorporating guidance on AI into existing standards, like the Government Service Standard and the GOV.UK Design System.